10 Ways to Stop a Panic Attack

-Many people suffer from panic attacks in which they feel anxious and uncontrollable in an event, perhaps without understanding the reason.
+A lot of people suffer from panic attacks in which they feel anxious and uncontrollable in an event, perhaps without understanding the reason.

-It is possible to feel breathless or as if having a heart attack, and it can be alarming.
+It is possible to feel breathless or as if having a heart attack and it can be alarming.

 If you’re concerned about panic attacks, talk with your physician.
 They will help you figure out a strategy that will alleviate symptoms and lessen the effect.
-It could involve medication like antidepressants along with counseling.
+This could involve medication like antidepressants along with counseling.